-Clover mites are tiny red bugs that usually feed on plants outside.
+Clover mites are tiny red bugs in New Jersey that usually feed on plants outside.
 However, since the end of World War II, these insects have become much more common as a home-invading pest and, sometimes, they will invade homes by the thousands.

 An adult clover mite is one of the largest mites that can be found infesting plants.
 They are oval-shaped, have 8 legs, and are either a greenish or red coloration.
 Measuring in at around .75 mm, these bugs have a greatly elongated first pair of legs which are sometimes mistaken for antennae.
 They also have feather like plates, or scales, which are sparsely arranged on their abdomen.
 Clover mites will usually lay their eggs in sidewalk cracks, in cracks on building walls, or in other sheltered and dry places.
 A single female clover mite is able to lay up to 70 eggs, which will become mature in as little as 30 days.
 That means a clover mite population can grow quite quickly.